RSEAA/RSEAA.github.io/index.md

 - To discuss with others how they balance researcher needs with good software practices
 - To discuss with others how they make their research software easier to use

+## Register for RSEAA24

+Registrations will open on 19th June 12pm UTC +10 (Wednesday) [See in your time zone](https://www.timeanddate.com/worldclock/fixedtime.html?msg=Start+of+registration+and+scholarships+and+microgrants+applications&iso=20240619T12&p1=152)

+<a class="rse rse-join" href="https://events.humanitix.com/rse-asia-australia-2024-rseaa24-lttp4775">Register for RSEAA24</a>

+There are also scholarships and accessibility micro-grants available.
+This form is now open.

+<a class="rse rse-join" href="https://docs.google.com/forms/d/e/1FAIpQLSeiYEZKStBNhBUMFiKgK2ts5K5_4Yrh_5fs-YQn6G9Swm1pEA/viewform">Submit application for RSEAA24 scholarship and/or accessibility micro-grant</a>

+See Accessibility and Inclusivity section for more details on the scholarship and accessibility micro-grant.

 ## What is a Research Software Engineer (RSE)?

 Research Software Engineer is a broad term for people who combine programming and research skills that have trouble defining their role and value within academia. e.g